 Hi!
 I'm Shana Hussin, RDN

 For a long time I struggled to find success as a nutritional professional, and my clients struggled too.
 In recent years, I have taught my clients some of the oldest therapies known to man, and I have seen their lives finally change.
+I focus in reversing insulin resistance, as it is at the base root cause of most stubborn weight and lifestyle issues.

 I worked as a dietitian and nutrition therapist for 15 years in the conventional medical field prior to my young son falling ill with a severe and chronic digestive disorder in 2016.
 Upon diagnosis, I was told by several doctors nutrition had no bearing on his illness, and he would need lifelong medications to manage his debilitating symptoms.
 I began searching for the root cause of many chronic disease states.